sHedC/python-masterthermconnect/README.md

 ### Command Line
 This is used as a libary but it can also be run directly for debug purposes:

-DO NOT RUN THIS TOO FREQUENTLY, the new API may lock you're IP out.
+DO NOT RUN THIS TOO FREQUENTLY, the new API may lock you're IP out for an unknown period of time.
 The app and web app refresh every 30 seconds.
 I don't know how many times in succession would lock you out, probably frequent calls over a period of time such as an hour.

-usage: masterthermconnect [-h] [--version] [--api-ver {v1,v2}] [--hide-sensitive] [--user USER] [--password PASSWORD] [--list-devices] [--list-device-data] [--list-device-reg]
+usage: masterthermconnect [-h] [--version] [--api-ver {v1,v2}] [--hide-sensitive] [--user USER] [--password PASSWORD] [--list-devices] [--list-device-data] [--list-device-reg LIST_DEVICE_REG] [--pretty]

 Python Mastertherm Connect API Module, used for debug purposes.<br>
 options:<br>